mtahiriqbaldeveloper/autoserializable-checker/USAGE.md

 ## Troubleshooting

 ### "I'm not seeing any warnings"
-- Make sure your classes actually use `@Autoserializable` annotation
+- Make sure your classes actually use `@AutoSerializable` annotation
 - Check that Code Inspections are enabled: **Settings** → **Editor** → **Inspections**
 - Look for "Autoserializable" in the inspection settings